jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 Running as a daemon
 -------------------

-The :py:mod:`pywws.livelogdaemon` program runs pywws live logging as a proper UNIX daemon process.
+The :py:mod:`pywws.livelogdaemon` module runs pywws live logging as a proper UNIX daemon process.
 It requires the python-daemon library:

 *  `python-daemon <https://pypi.python.org/pypi/python-daemon/>`_